-First Edition (November 1985)
+First Edition (January 1987)

-Changes are made periodically to the information herein; these changes will be incorporated in new editions of this publication.
+This edition applies to Version 2.1 of IBM RT PC Assembler Language, and to all subsequent releases until otherwise indicated in new editions or technical newsletters.
+Changes are made periodically to the information herein; these changes will be reported in technical newsletters or in new editions of this publication.

 References in this publication to IBM products, programs, or services do not imply that IBM intends to make these available in all countries in which IBM operates.
-Any reference to an IBM program product in this publication is not intended to state or imply that only IBM's program product may be used.
+Any reference to an IBM licensed program in this publication is not intended to state or imply that only IBM's licensed program may be used.
 Any functionally equivalent program may be used instead.